ohler55/oj/README.md

 Oj has several dump or serialization modes which control how Objects are converted to JSON.
 These modes are set with the :mode option in either the default options or as one of the options to the dump() method.
+The default mode is the :object mode.

 - :strict mode will only allow the 7 basic JSON types to be serialized.
 Any other Object will raise and Exception.